ansarm/ansarm/README.md

 I am the former lead guitarist for the heavy metal band "Raid 5".

-During the day I am a CyberSecurity Professional who works with cross-platform technologies.
+During the day I am a CyberSecurity Architect who works with cross-platform technologies.

 I often write tools in the process of learning new tech.